Manila, Philippines - Things to Do in Manila

 Top Things to Do in Manila

-Booking Tip: Walking tours cost $15-25 per person and are best booked in the morning to avoid afternoon heat.
-Look for guides certified by the Department of Tourism who can provide historical context and access to restricted areas.
+Booking Tip: Walking tours typically cost 500-800 PHP and are worth it for the historical context.
+Book morning tours to avoid the heat, and look for guides who are certified by the Department of Tourism for the most accurate historical information.

 Getting There